Flash! You’re a Star: Why Does Disneyland Take Your Picture

 Entrance gates to Disneyland California Adventure park, one place where they take your picture at Disneyland

 Why does Disneyland take your picture?
 It’s a fair question.
-In the hustle and bustle of getting people into the parks, few cast members explain why they’re snapping of shot of your face into their phone.
+In the hustle and bustle of getting people into the parks, few cast members explain why they’re snapping a shot of your face with a mobile device.

 However, to understand why Disneyland takes your picture, it’s helpful to understand a little about Disneyland tickets.
 Park passes are offered in a few different varieties.